luismrguimaraes/luismrguimaraes.github.io/_tabs/about.md

 [//]: # > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }

-I'm currently studying Computer Science at University and Audio Signal Processing in my free time.
+I'm currently studying Computer Science at a university and Audio Signal Processing in my free time.